mitchcamza/ConferenceRegistration/README.md

-# COS3711-02-01
+# COS3711-02-04
 A Conference Registration Application

 ## Project Overview

-This project is a Qt-based application designed to manage different types of registrations.
-It includes the following main components:
+This project extends COS3711-02-03.
+It adds a factory class named `RegistrationFactory` that creates and returns `Registration` objects based on provided arguments.
+It contains the following functionality:

 - **Registration Classes**: An abstract base class `Registration` and derived classes representing various registration types (`StandardRegistration`, `StudentRegistration`, `GuestRegistration`).
 - **Graphical User Interface**: A Qt Widgets-based GUI to interact with the application.